FLATS AND BACKWATER FISHING TACKLE

 Because of the moving current, saltwater inlets are good places to fish and are typically marked by shallow sand bars or rocks that line deeper channels or sloughs.
-A couple saltwater fishing tips: keep in mind that you'll need to locate the deeper water in order to find the fish.
+A couple of fishing tips: keep in mind that you'll need to locate the deeper water in order to find the fish.
 Predatory game fish will hide from the current behind structure in the shallower areas, while baitfish and prey will often congregate in the deeper water to hide.

 Two tactics that tend to be effective when fishing saltwater inlets: